BACK TO INDEX

 Conference articles

 1. D. Del Vecchio, A.J.
 Ninfa, and E.D.
 Sontag.
 A Systems Theory with Retroactivity: Application to Transcriptional Modules.
 In Proceedings of the 2008 American Control Conference, Seattle, June 2008, pages Paper WeC04.1, 2008.
-[PDF] Keyword(s): retroactivity, systems biology, biochemical networks, synthetic biology, futile cycles, singular perturbations, modularity.
+[PDF] Keyword(s): retroactivity, systems biology, reaction networks, synthetic biology, futile cycles, singular perturbations, modularity.

 2. D. Angeli, P. de Leenheer, and E.D.
 Sontag.
 Petri nets tools for the analysis of persistence in chemical networks.
 In Proc.
 7th IFAC Symposium on Nonlinear Control Systems (NOLCOS 2007), Pretoria, South Africa, 22-24 August, 2007, 2007.
-Keyword(s): Petri nets, systems biology, biochemical networks, nonlinear stability, dynamical systems, futile cycles.
+Keyword(s): Petri nets, systems biology, reaction networks, nonlinear stability, dynamical systems, futile cycles.

 3. L. Wang and E.D.
 Sontag.
 Further results on singularly perturbed monotone systems, with an application to double phosphorylation cycles.
 In Proc.
 IEEE Conf.
 Decision and Control, New Orleans, Dec.
 2007, pages 627-632, 2007.
-Note: Conference version of Singularly perturbed monotone systems and an application to double phosphorylation cycles.Keyword(s): singular perturbations, futile cycles, MAPK cascades, systems biology, biochemical networks, nonlinear stability, nonlinear dynamics, multistability, monotone systems.
+Note: Conference version of Singularly perturbed monotone systems and an application to double phosphorylation cycles.Keyword(s): singular perturbations, futile cycles, MAPK cascades, systems biology, reaction networks, nonlinear stability, nonlinear dynamics, multistability, monotone systems.

 4. D. Angeli and E.D.
 Sontag.
 A note on monotone systems with positive translation invariance.
 In Control and Automation, 2006.
 MED '06.
 14th Mediterranean Conference on, 28-30 June 2006, pages 1-6, 2006.
 IEEE.
 Note: Available from ieeexplore.ieee.org.
-[PDF] [doi:10.1109/MED.2006.3287822B2B2B2B2B2B] Keyword(s): systems biology, biochemical networks, nonlinear stability, dynamical systems, monotone systems.
+[PDF] [doi:10.1109/MED.2006.3287822B2B2B2B2B2B] Keyword(s): systems biology, reaction networks, nonlinear stability, dynamical systems, monotone systems.

 Abstract: